 For millions of people around the world, tuna fish is a regular part of their diet and important protein source.

-The Nature Conservancy is working with local partners to help close the data gap by funding scientific research on longline fishing practices.
-In tandem, TNC is rolling out electronic monitoring technology in the tuna fishery to improve oversight.
+We are working with industry partners, governments and multi-national coalitions to deploy cutting-edge electronic monitoring that provides needed oversight of commercial tuna vessels.
 Using motion sensors and GPS systems with cameras, government and industry players can see what species are being brought on board.
 These investments not only provide a lifeline to an ailing ecosystem but also help regional leaders create more informed—and more sustainable—fishery policies.

 TNC is also taking a big step towards transforming the existing tuna supply chain by creating a new vertically integrated, sustainable end-to-end tuna supply chain company called Pacific Island Tuna.
 The goal of this initiative is to reduce bycatch of baby tunas and at-risk species and to create a sustainable funding source for community-based conservation projects in the region.
 As a Republic of Marshall Islands based company, Pacific Island Tuna will ensure that Pacific Island countries have direct ownership of their tuna catch from the dock to retailers and that a portion of net income flows to community-based conservation projects.

 The project will partner directly with local government and communities, embed rules into vessel contracts to drive sustainable fishing practices and provide retailers with unparalleled levels of visibility in exchange for long-term, mutually beneficial, supply contracts.